 So, what’s the downside?

-Once you get out of this transition process, you tend to feel really alert, focused and energised– which is great!
+Once you get out of this transition process, you tend to feel really alert, focused, and energized– which is great!
 But the thing is, any time you go over that carb threshold (accidentally or otherwise) you go out of ketosis and have to go through the process again.
-Plus, on this type of diet many people tend to eat foods like cheese, bacon and butter in excess: which long-term obviously isn’t amazing for your cholesterol levels.
+Plus, on this type of diet, many people tend to eat foods like cheese, bacon, and butter in excess: which long term obviously isn’t amazing for your cholesterol levels.

 Luckily, you may not have to go full keto to ward off the dreaded migraines.
 The researchers aren’t sure whether ketone production is the only reason the ketogenic diet works so well for migraines.
 It could also be due to the fact that in following this type of diet, you’re less likely to consume some of the common migraine triggers — including MSG, caffeine, alcohol, sugar, and artificial sweeteners.
 So, instead of jumping on the keto bandwagon, it may be worth chatting to your doc about cutting some of these foods out of your diet.